cjoakim/azure-cosmosdb/presentations/1_02_nosql.md

 <p align="center"><img src="img/spectrum-800.png" width="80%"></p>

-Think of relational databases as the narrow (i.e. - ANSI standard) but dense band of wavelengths that is visible light.
+Think of relational databases as the narrow (i.e. - **ANSI SQL standard**) but dense band of wavelengths that is visible light.

-NoSQL is all the other wavelengths; there is tremendous variety.
+**NoSQL is all the other wavelengths; there is tremendous variety**.

----

-## Example NoSQL Databases
+## Example NoSQL Databases/Datastores

 - [Redis](https://redis.io/)
 - [Apache HBase](https://hbase.apache.org/)